tied/aws-must-templates/README.md

 ![test-suites.yaml elements](./pics/test-suites.jpg)

 A Test Suite validates correctness of a CloudFormation Stack.
 One Test Suite defines tests for multiple EC2 Instances.
-Each EC2 Instance must have a corresponding SSH Connection prepared in [ssh/config](#TEST-CONTEXT) -file.
+SSH Client Configuration for a EC2 Instance is looked up in [ssh/config.aws](#TEST-CONTEXT) -file.
 An EC2 Instance acts in many Roles.
-A Role maps to a [Test Case](#TEST_CASES), and and defines values for the Test Case Parameters.
+A Role maps to a [Test Case](#TEST_CASES), and defines values for the Test Case Parameters.
 The parameter may be a constant, or a reference to Stack Parameter, or to Stack Output.

 As an example, the Test Suite for `mystack` is